Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Background

 \subsection{Generalized Weisfeiler-Lehman-1}

-We describe a generalized Weisfeiler-Lehman-1 (GWL-1) hypergraph isomorphism test similar to \cite{huang2021unignn, feng2023hypergraph}.
-There have been many variants upon this GWL-1 algorithm for hypergraphs, many generalizing existing graph neural network methods which are bounded by WL-1 in expressivity.
-See Section \ref{sec: related-work} for more.
-For an explanation of GNNs and WL-1, see Appendix.
+We describe a generalized Weisfeiler-Lehman-1 (GWL-1) hypergraph isomorphism test similar to \cite{huang2021unignn, feng2023hypergraph} based on the WL-1 algorithm for graph isomorphism testing.
+There have been many parameterized variants of the GWL-1 algorithm implemented as neural networks, see Section \ref{sec: related-work}.

 Let $H$ be the star expansion matrix for a hypergraph $\mathcal{H}$.
-We define the GWL-1 algorithm as the following two step procedure on $(X,H)$ at iteration number $i\geq 0$ where $X$ is the node attributes indexed by the nodes:
+We define the GWL-1 algorithm as the following two step procedure on $H$ at iteration number $i\geq 0$.

 This is slightly different from the algorithm presented in \cite{huang2021unignn} at the $f_e^{i+1}$ update step.
 Our update step involves {an edge representation} $f_e^i$, which is not present in their version.
 Thus our version of GWL-1 is more expressive than that in \cite{huang2021unignn}.
 However , they both possess some of the same issues that we identify.
 We denote $f_e^i(H)$ and $h_v^i(H)$ as the hyperedge and node ith iteration GWL-1, called {$i$-GWL-1}, values on an unattributed hypergraph $\gH$ with star expansion $H$.
 If GWL-1 is run to convergence then we omit the iteration number $i$.
 We also mean this when we say $i=\infty$.